douglasgreen/outlines/computing/operating_systems/linux.md

 2.  **Hardware Requirements**: Some distros are designed to be lightweight and can run on older or less powerful hardware (e.g., Lubuntu, Puppy Linux), while others may require more resources.

-3.  **Support and Community**: Consider the size and activity of the distro\'s community.
+3.  **Support and Community**: Consider the size and activity of the distro's community.
 A larger community often means more resources, forums, and online help.

 4.  **Release Cycle**: Distros have different release cycles - some, like Fedora, release new versions frequently, offering the latest software; others, like Debian, focus on stability with less frequent releases.

-5.  **Ease of Use**: If you\'re new to Linux, a user-friendly distro with a strong graphical user interface (GUI) might be the best option.
+5.  **Ease of Use**: If you're new to Linux, a user-friendly distro with a strong graphical user interface (GUI) might be the best option.
 Ubuntu and Linux Mint are known for their ease of use.

 6.  **Software and Package Management**: Different distros come with different sets of pre-installed software and use different package managers (e.g., APT in Ubuntu, YUM in Fedora).
 Some distros allow more customization in terms of what software is installed by default.

 ##### Installation Process

-Once you\'ve chosen a distribution, the next step is the installation process.
+Once you've chosen a distribution, the next step is the installation process.
 While the exact steps can vary with different distros, the general process involves:

 1.  **Download the Distro**: Go to the official website of the chosen Linux distribution and download the ISO file.